-The handout mentioned in this talk is available as a PDF at the bottom of the transcript.
+The handout mentioned in this talk is available as a PDF.
+See attached.

 JULIA KENNEDY: It's great to see a lot of new faces here tonight at this Carnegie New Leaders event.
 I want to welcome you all to the Carnegie Council and welcome those who are joining us on the live webcast tonight.